GNN4ITkTeam/CommonFramework/README.md

 2. **GNN** - a graph neural network that scores the edges of the graphs produced by the Module Map
 3. **Connected Components** - a simple algorithm that applies a threshold to the scores of the edges, and produces a set of track candidates from the resulting graph

-## Second Example: Inference of Pipeline with Metric Learning, GNN and Walkthrough
+## Second Example: ITk Pipeline with Metric Learning, GNN and Connected Components

-TODO
+This example is available in the `examples/Example_2` directory.
+The example is a simple pipeline that takes raw Athena events as input, and produces a set of track candidates as output.
+The pipeline consists of three steps:

+1. **Metric Learning** - a python implementation of the metric learning algorithm, which produces a set of graphs from the raw events
+2. **GNN** - a graph neural network that scores the edges of the graphs produced by the Module Map
+3. **Connected Components** - a simple algorithm that applies a threshold to the scores of the edges, and produces a set of track candidates from the resulting graph

+## Third Example: TrackML Pipeline with Metric Learning, Filter, GNN and Connected Components

+This example is available in the `examples/Example_3` directory.
+The example is a simple pipeline that takes raw TrackML events as input, and produces a set of track candidates as output.
+The pipeline consists of three steps:

+1. **Metric Learning** - a python implementation of the metric learning algorithm, which produces a set of graphs from the raw events
+2. (Optional). - an simple MLP edge classifier to prune down graphs that are too large for GNN training
+3. **GNN** - a graph neural network that scores the edges of the graphs produced by the Module Map
+4. **Connected Components** - a simple algorithm that applies a threshold to the scores of the edges, and produces a set of track candidates from the resulting graph

-## Third Example: Reproducing the Results of the GNN4ITk V1 CTD Proceedings (ATL-ITK-PROC-2022-006)
+## Fourth Example: Reproducing the Results of the GNN4ITk V1 CTD Proceedings (ATL-ITK-PROC-2022-006)

 TODO